 Travelling in Nottingham

-There are many ways of getting around Nottingham, whether you choose to take the bus or tram or use your own car or bike.
+There are many ways of getting around Nottingham and the surrounding areas, whether you choose to take the bus or tram or use your own car or bike.

-If you decide to use a taxi, please follow the City Council advice and only use a licenced driver.
+If you decide to use a taxi, please follow the Students' Union's advice and only use a licenced driver.